WebDevelopAHAHAs/flexidesk/README.md

 To do so, they will need to:

-1. Enter login details into the FlexiDesk application by visiting [www.flexi-desks.com](http://www.flexi-desks.com)
+1. Enter login details into the FlexiDesk application by visiting [www.flexi-desks.com](http://www.flexi-desks.com) .
-2. Click on ‘New Booking’
+2. Click on ‘New Booking’.
-3. Select a date from the calendar within 2 weeks from today's date
+3. Select a date from the calendar within 2 weeks from today's date.
-4. Either view the floor plan to see where the available desks are, or select an available desk
+4. Either view the floor plan to see where the available desks are, or select an available desk.
 5. The employee must complete the form pop-up in order to reserve the desk.
-6. Upon save, they will be redirected back to the dashboard to see their upcoming bookings
+6. Upon save, they will be redirected back to the dashboard to see their upcoming bookings.
-7. An employee will receive an email reminder within 24 hours prior to the booking
+7. An employee will receive an email reminder within 24 hours prior to the booking.

 <img src="docs/img/diagrams/dataflow/user_stories/EmployeeMakeBooking.png" style="zoom:70%;" />